 Dr. Shannon French offers periodontal disease treatment in Bladenboro, NC.
 Periodontitis, also known as gum disease, is a common yet serious dental problem.
 It begins as gingivitis or gum inflammation.
-Bacteria irritates and inflames the gums and can eventually cause gum recession and bone loss.
+Bacteria irritates and inflames the gums and can eventually cause gum recession bone loss and other oral health issues.

 At Bladenboro Family Dentistry, Dr. French and her team help reverse the early stages of gum disease to keep the health of the teeth and gums intact.
 We treat every patient with care and listen to their concerns so we can find the best treatment method possible.